 There is still so much learning I need to do.
-With the exception of a handful of private lessons over the past decade or so, I am completely self-taught, so my sessions are full of floundering my way through process blunders and deficits in my untrained technique, but I have found that my instincts are good ones and I eventually get past the obstacles and turn out something that works well, even for my own impossible standards.
+With the exception of a scattered of private lessons over the past 30 years or so, I am primarily self-taught.
+My sessions are full of floundering my way through process blunders and deficits in my untrained technique, but I have found that my instincts are good ones and I eventually get past the obstacles and turn out something that works well, even for my own impossible standards.

 My newest challenge is to work on “loosening up” my technique in order to convey more expressiveness.
 I enjoy rendering my subject realistically but without it becoming too meticulous or too photographically accurate – I’ve been doing this by using larger brushes, less precise brush strokes, exploring colors more than I have before.